Spacelift Intent»

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 | |

-Once the policy is created, attach it to your project.
-Use the Policies tab in your Intent Project view.
+Once the Intent policy is created, attach it to your project.

 3. Attach AWS integration»

-Follow AWS integration setup, then attach the integration to your Intent project:
+Set up your AWS integration, then attach it to your Intent project.

 4. Provision AWS resources (S3, EC2)»